A Generalized Matching Reconfiguration Problem: Proofs of Theorems and

 It is immediate that $\cM^*$ remains a valid matching throughout the transformation process, as we pro-actively remove from it edges that share a common vertex with new edges added to it.
 To complete the proof of Theorem \ref{th:MCM} it remains to prove the following lemma.

-\begin{lemma} At any moment in time we have $|\cM^*| \ge \min\{|\cM|,|\cM'|-1\}$. \end{lemma} \begin{proof} Suppose first that we only add good edges to $\cM^*$ throughout this process.
-In this case every edge addition to $\cM^*$ triggers at most one edge removal from it, hence the size of $\cM^*$ never goes down, and so it is always at least as large as that of the source matching $\cM$.

-We henceforth assume that at least one bad edge is added to $\cM^*$.
-Recall that a bad edge is added to $\cM^*$ only when there are no good edges to add, and consider the last moment throughout the transformation process in which a bad edge addition occurs.
-Just before this addition we have $|\cM^*| \ge |\cM'|$ by Lemma \ref{badedge}, thus we have $|\cM^*| \ge |\cM'| - 1$ after adding that edge to $\cM^*$ and removing the two edges incident on it from there.
-At any subsequent moment in time only good edges are added to $\cM^*$, each of which may trigger at most one edge removal from $\cM^*$, so the size of $\cM^*$ cannot decrease from that moment onwards. \QED \end{proof}
+\begin{lemma} At any moment in time we have $|\cM^*| \ge \min\{|\cM|,|\cM'|-1\}$. \end{lemma} \begin{proof} Suppose for contradiction that the lemma does not hold, and consider the first time step $t^*$ throughout the transformation process in which $|\cM^*| < \min\{|\cM|,|\cM'|-1\}$.
+Since initially $|\cM^*| = |\cM|$ and as every addition of a good edge to $\cM^*$ triggers at most one edge removal from it, time step $t^*$ must occur after an addition of a bad edge.
+Recall that a bad edge is added to $\cM^*$ only when there are no good edges to add.
+Just before this addition we have $|\cM^*| \ge |\cM'|$ by Lemma \ref{badedge}, thus we have $|\cM^*| \ge |\cM'| - 1$ after adding that edge to $\cM^*$ and removing the two edges incident on it from there, yielding a contradiction. \QED \end{proof}